PrototypeZone/tech104/tech104lab08.md

 }  // end of main
 ```
 2. Finish updating your menu options such that they are expressed from an array.
-3. Ensure your program compiles by Sunday at 11 am.
+3. Ensure your program compiles by Sunday November 26th at 11 am.